hollylessthan/AgenticAnalytics/QUICKSTART.md

 Data Copilot will automatically:
 1. ✅ Connect to your database
 2. ✅ Index your schema with the vector store
+3. ✅ Load method cards for ML/statistics (if not already loaded)
-3. ✅ Initialize the Agentic Analytics framework
+4. ✅ Initialize the Agentic Analytics framework
-4. ✅ Be ready for natural language queries
+5. ✅ Be ready for natural language queries

 ## Step 5: Start Querying!